Delhi HC refuses to stay call for applications for UPSC mains exam | Law-Order

 - India

-The Delhi High Court on Thursday refused to stay the Union Public Service Commission (UPSC) decision inviting applications for Civil Services (Main) Examination, 2023.
+The Delhi High Court on Thursday refused to stay the Union Public Service Commission's decision inviting applications for the Civil Services (Main) Examination, 2023.

 Justice Chandra Dhari Singh dismissed the application filed by some civil services aspirants seeking a direction to stay the ''Detailed Application Form-1'' dated July 10, 2023, issued by the UPSC for the examination.